awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-httpendpointdestinationconfiguration.md

 # AWS::KinesisFirehose::DeliveryStream HttpEndpointDestinationConfiguration<a name="aws-properties-kinesisfirehose-deliverystream-httpendpointdestinationconfiguration"></a>

 Describes the configuration of the HTTP endpoint destination\.
+Kinesis Firehose supports any custom HTTP endpoint or HTTP endpoints owned by supported third\-party service providers, including Datadog, MongoDB, and New Relic\.

 ## Syntax<a name="aws-properties-kinesisfirehose-deliverystream-httpendpointdestinationconfiguration-syntax"></a>